-Like a hybrid car that is powered by both electricity and petrol, a hybrid POS is made from two elements.
+Like a hybrid car powered by electricity and petrol, a hybrid POS is made from two elements.
 One is a local connection within the retail store and the other is access through the cloud.

-A hybrid model makes use of benefits and eliminates the disadvantages of 2 above POS systems.
+A hybrid model makes use of benefits and eliminates the disadvantages of the 2 above POS systems.

 With stable local access on a hybrid POS, your store won’t rely heavily on the Internet anymore.
 The flexibility of a native cloud-based POS will allow you to access data when needed and no matter where you are. hybrid POS won’t take up much space as a bulky on-premise POS.
 You can make every inch at the counter more valuable with the display of impulse purchase items and gift cards.
-On the other hand, it is more simple and flexible to scale up hybrid POS.
+On the other hand, scaling up hybrid POS is simpler and more flexible.
 There is no need for licenses or technicians as a permanent on-premise POS.
 All you have to do is add POS terminals and locations of your new stores in the network.

 An example of a POS hybrid provider is TouchBistro.

-It is noted that TouchBistro is an Ipad-based POS speciality for restaurants.
+It is noted that TouchBistro is an Ipad-based POS specialty for restaurants.

-The system is more stable when it can work seamlessly both on the cloud – via an Internet connection and on the local servers.
+The system is more stable when it can work seamlessly on the cloud via an Internet connection and local servers.
 For this reason, TouchBistro does not have an “offline mode”.

-The vendor also sells various hardware platforms in case you need easy-to-use POS machines instead of your iPad or smartphones.
+The vendor also sells various hardware platforms in case you need easy-to-use POS machines instead of your iPad or smartphone.